GlitchR9506/pokewin/README.md

 The Structure of this program might change

 The Structure and Functions should be similar enough to PRETs and GFs PokeEmeralds that a programmer in that should be able to jump into it.

+Any requirements besides SFML should be bundled in the repo and non-os-dependent

+C-style programming is encouraged although C++ is required at some points